-We have all been too poorly designed websites before.
-And most likely, you can’t think of an example on the top of your mind.
+We have all visited poorly designed websites before.
+And funny enough, you probably can’t think of an example on the top of your mind.
 That’s because you probably left the site quickly and with a bad taste in your mouth.
-Websites that work will draw you in and encourage you to stay longer.
-Websites that are unappealing and difficult to navigate will make you want to go elsewhere — and quickly.
+People don’t like poorly designed websites—it’s as simple as that.
+Here we share what design factors are used by a WordPress Web Development Company.

 - Use graphics that are relevant to your audience

 - Use graphics that stick in people’s minds

 - Use images that do not distract from the user experience